Mre-Dennis-Kinuthia/AlphaWatts_Virtual_Grid/README.md

-#   fuzzy clastering for better classification on consumption.
+#   Fuzzy clastering for better classification on consumption.

-Fuzzy Clustering algorithm for optimizing a decentralized grid!
+<h6>Fuzzy Clustering algorithm for optimizing a decentralized grid!<h6>

 Fuzzy clustering is a method of clustering data points into groups, or clusters, where each data point can belong to more than one cluster with a certain degree of membership.
 This is in contrast to traditional clustering methods, where each data point can only belong to one cluster.